dj-wasabi/ansible-zabbix-agent/README.md

 Extra Information
 ----------------

-You can install so-called userparameter files by adding the following into your roles.
-You can extend your zabbix configuration by adding items yourself that do specific checks:
+You can install so-called userparameter files by adding the following into your roles:
 ```
 - name: Installing sample file
   copy: src=sample.conf